184.108.40.206 Death of an FTB or regular care child

 In all instances, the usual considerations must be given in relation to whether a debt should be recovered, waived, or written off, taking into account the applicable circumstances.

-Act reference: FA(Admin)Act section 71 Debts arising in respect of family assistance other than CCB, CCR and FTB advance, section 101 Waiver in special circumstances, section 219TB Appointment of payment nominee, section 219TD Provisions relating to appointments, section 219TE Suspension and cancellation of nominee appointments
+Act reference: FA(Admin)Act section 71 Debts in respect of family assistance other than CCS, ACCS and FTB advance, section 101 Waiver in special circumstances, section 219TB Appointment of payment nominee, section 219TD Provisions relating to appointments, section 219TE Suspension and cancellation of nominee appointments

 Accepting notice of death - individual claims FTB by instalments